INTERVIEW WITH Bor Simms

 Q. Don’t you think that the ‘great artist’ is a worn out concept?

 We often fall back to the argument that ‘everything is art’, that ‘everyone is an artist’ but we need greater nuance in those kind of discussions.
-When I started writing about art I realised that the number of artists in any history book is only a few hundred over several centuries, but they’re who we mean when we talk about art and art history.
-That means just one or two artists per year over the five centuries since the Renaissance, and that is quite a dramatic statement, but I think it’s true.
+The number of artists in any history book is only a few hundred over several centuries, but they’re who we mean when we talk about art and art history.
+That means just one or two artists per year create work which stays to build art history in the five centuries since the Renaissance, and that is quite a dramatic statement, but I think it’s true.
 It therefore begs the question of how today there can be tens of thousands of artists, and what exactly it is they are doing.

 I was in a group at foundation course when I was 17.
-I started playing more seriously when I moved to London and started an electronic project with a maths teacher friend, David Harper.
-I started playing with noisier guitar bands at the end of the eighties and in 1991 started Dial with Jacqui Ham from Ut and Dom Weeks from Furious Pig.
+I started playing more when I moved to London and started an electronic project with a maths teacher friend, David Harper.
+I got into noisy, experimental rock at the end of the eighties and started Dial with Jacqui Ham from Ut and Dom Weeks from Furious Pig in 1991 .

 Q. What are your musical influences?